MArhamAA1422/b6-learning/sql/basics.md

 - SQL is also used by PostgreSQL, SQLite, Oracle, SQL Server, etc.
 - Internals of SQL: query parsing, optimization, execution, indexing, and storage.
 - **B+ Tree Index** → Default for most relational databases.
+- query order: **from - join - where - group by - having - select - distinct - order by - limit**
+- correlated nested query: subquery is dependent on outer query, M*N
+- Optimization: with > join > subquery
+- 10 common sql commands: **select, from, where, join, group by, having, order by, sub_queries, CTEs, window functions**

 ## Modern SQL databases include background tasks that improve efficiency
 - Checkpointing: Periodically writes modified pages from memory to disk.